BlackriverOrg/anysolve-docs/docs/showcase/create-html-document/create-html-document.md

 ## Conclusion

-The task allows you to write a paper on a subject and tell the AI to make changes if you are not yet satisfied with a part of the paper.
-You get text and different output files that are ready to use.
+The task allows you to create a HTML page and tell the AI to make changes if you are not yet satisfied with a resulting HTML page.
+You get the HTML code and a HTML file you can use.